 Language, like hands, evolved not so much as a tool, but as a weapon.
 We all want to be experts and, in the shopkeeper mentality, simplicity is the enemy of the expert.
 Notice how people love to use abbreviations and acronyms where neither are necessary and only obscure meaning.

 Communist Uncle Ho and capitalist Neil Armstrong (a former US Navy pilot, anyway) who was first to land on the moon (together with Buzz Aldrin) agree in this instance.
 After the space shuttle Challenger blew up, killing its crew of seven…

 Armstrong was appointed to the presidential commission that investigated the disaster.
 Robert Hotz, another commission member, told reporters it was Armstrong who had led a fight to couch the report’s findings in clear, easily understood, nontechnical language.

-— Kathy Sawyer, Armstrong’s Code in Washington Post Magazine, July 11th, 1999 (linked later on this page)
+— Kathy Sawyer, Armstrong’s Code, Washington Post Magazine, July 11th, 1999 (linked later on this page)

 People cannot write for others unless they are determined to do so and become practised in that art.
 They can write only for themselves.
 Why then would they need to proofread it?
 Language did not evolve solely as a tool for communicating facts to others (to your close friends and relatives) much as hands evolved as tools for making things, but as a weapon for kicking verbal sand in others’ faces — those who are not your close friends and relatives.
 (Much as hands also evolved as weapons.)
 Notice that teenagers often converse in a garbled lingo analogous to a ‘scrambler’ phone line, not for any conscious reason, but automatically.
 In attempting to get people to communicate clearly — proofreading being a part of that — we are rebelling against a basic instinct in people to preserve privacy of language.